Britney Jean: Commercial performance

 Prior to its release in the United States, Britney Jean was initially predicted to sell 150–200,000 copies, with Hits Daily Double crediting the underwhelming numbers to "her very light promo schedule, with little or no TV around the release."
 However, the day following its release, potential sales figures were lowered to 115–120,000 units.
 The album debuted at number four with 107,000 units.
 It is Spears's lowest sales and chart debut for a studio set.
 Previously, her 1999 debut album, ...Baby One More Time, tallied her smallest start with 121,000.
-In its second week on the chart, the album fell from number four to number 22 on the Billboard 200, making it Spears's first album to only spend one week in the top ten.
+In its second week on the chart, the album fell from number four to number 22 on the Billboard 200, making it Spears's first album to spend only one week in the top ten.
 As of May 2020, Britney Jean has sold 280,000 copies in the United States.

 In Europe, Britney Jean debuted at number 34 on the UK Albums Chart, selling 12,959 copies in its first week.
 In doing so, it became Spears's lowest-charting album in the country; by comparison, her previous lowest-charting record In the Zone (2003) peaked at number 13.
 It dropped to number 87 the next week.
 Internationally, Britney Jean reached the top 20 and 30 in most countries.
 However, the album debuted at number one in China.

-Controversy

-Prior to the release of the album, allegations were made by critics and fans that the vocals on the track "Passenger", which leaked online ahead of the release, were not entirely Spears's.
-Claims were made that Myah Marie, a backing vocalist present on Spears's albums Circus and Femme Fatale sang lead vocals on a large portion of this song as well as other songs on the album.
-Spears's team claimed that the song leak was a demo version.
-Chelsea Handler later accused Spears of not singing the lead vocals on "Perfume", insisting, "It's obviously a new person singing.
-It's not her."
-Reps for Spears responded, "Myah Marie didn't do any background vocals on the song and doesn't have credit.
-[The] only backing vocals on 'Perfume' are from Sia.
-Britney absolutely sings on 'Perfume'."
-Following the release of the album, Marie was not included in the credits for "Passenger" or "Perfume", though she was credited as a backing vocalist on a number of other songs from the album.
-The following year, with the online leak of vocal stems from "Alien", it was revealed that Marie's lead vocals were featured in this song as well.